You are here: Home > About the Council > Council Districts > District 11 - Sunny M. Simon

 District 11 - Sunny M. Simon

 Ms. Simon holds an honors degree from John Carroll University and a Juris Doctorate from the Case Western Reserve University School of Law.
-She has a private law practice, and is a member of the Family Law Section of the Cleveland Metropolitan Bar Association.
-She also served as a volunteer Juvenile Court magistrate in South Euclid.
+She has a private law practice and has served as a volunteer Juvenile Court magistrate in South Euclid.

 District 11, which encompasses approximately 35 square miles, includes the cities of Beachwood, Euclid, Highland Heights, Lyndhurst, Richmond Heights, and South Euclid.
 The eastern border of the District is Lake County and the northern boundary is Lake Erie.
 With a 2010 population of 116,060 persons and a housing unit count of 56,792 units, the District contains 9.1% of the County’s population and 9.1% of the County’s housing units.

 2006 - 2010 American Community Survey 5-Year Estimates

 - The Census showed that in 2000 the total population of District 11 was 122,833 persons.
 By 2010, the District’s population had declined by 5.5%, to 116,060 persons.

 - District 11 exhibited a 2010 population density of 3,351 persons per square mile.
 Countywide, the population density was 2,800 persons per square mile.